Evaporation of dynamical horizon with the Hawking temparature in the {\bf K-}essence emergent Vaidya spacetime: Introduction

+It is now highly promising to determine the behavior of non-static mass under a massive radiation scenario in this non-canonical theory, for the reasons stated above.
+In this work, we use the dynamical horizon equation based on Sawayama~\cite{sawayama} and the tunneling formalism~\cite{parikh,mitra1,mitra2,mitra3,mitra4,padma1,padma2,kuroda,siahaan,gm3,gm4,gm5} to investigate the Hawking effect in the {\bf K-}essence emergent generalized Vaidya spacetime for purely gravitational view point.

-The paper is organized as follows: In section 2, we have briefly discussed the {\bf K-}essence emergent geometry and corresponding {\bf K-}essence Vaidya spacetime.
-We describe the dynamical horizons by considering Schwarzschild black hole as a background for the {\bf K-}essence emergent Vaidya spacetime in section 3.
-In the next section, we have discussed in detail of the dynamical horizon equation for the {\bf K-}essence Vaidya Schwarzschild spacetime.
-Also, we have discussed the corresponding Hawking radiation using dynamical horizon equation and tunneling mechanism.
-The Last section is our conclusion.
+The paper is structured as follows: Section II provides a short overview of the {\bf K-}essence emergent geometry and the corresponding {\bf K-}essence Vaidya spacetime.
+In Section III, we explain the dynamical horizons for the emergent Vaidya spacetime with the {\bf K-}essence using the Schwarzschild black hole as a background.
+The dynamical horizon equation for the {\bf K-}essence Vaidya Schwarzschild spacetime has been studied in depth in the Section IV.
+We have also presented in Section V the related Hawking radiation by discussing the dynamical horizon equation and the tunneling mechanism.
+The last Section VI serves as a summary of our findings.

-\section{Brief review of {\bf K}-essence and {\bf K}-essence-Vaidya Geometry}
+\section{Brief review of {\bf K}-essence and {\bf K}-essence-Vaidya geometry}